-On August 6, 2020, the District of Columbia Attorney General (the "DCAG") filed an action against the NRA and the NRA Foundation alleging that the NRA improperly diverted funds from the NRA Foundation and that the NRA Foundation failed to act independently from the NRA.
-The DCAG also alleged that the NRA Foundation failed to implement appropriate controls and protocols in relation to the funds.
+On On August 6, 2020, the District of Columbia Attorney General (the "DCAG") filed an action against the NRA and the NRA Foundation (the "Foundation") alleging that the NRA improperly diverted funds from the Foundation, that the Foundation failed to maintain control of its funds, and that the Foundation failed to act independently from the NRA.
+The DCAG further alleged that the Foundation failed to implement appropriate controls and protocols in relation to the funds allegedly improperly diverted to the NRA.
+The allegations focus on (i) two \$5 million loans from the NRA Foundation to the NRA; (ii) payments from the Foundation to the NRA pursuant to a service agreement; and (iii) the process by which the NRA Foundation awards grant funds to the NRA.
+The DCAG's first amended complaint asserts three claims against the Foundation.
+Counts I and II are statutory claims alleging violations of the DC Nonprofit Corporations Act ("NCA"), specifically: (i) exceeding or abusing the authority conferred by law in violation of § 29-412.20(a)(1)(B) of the NCA; and (ii) continuing to act contrary to nonprofit purposes in violation of § 29-412.20(a)(1)(C) of the NCA.
+Count III is a common law claim for alleged violation of nonprofit purposes.

-At the outset, the DCAG asserted two faulty causes of action against the NRA for a "constructive trust"-a device that exists only as a remedy, but not a cause of action.
-As a result, the two original causes of action against the NRA were dismissed on that basis in December 2020.

-On July 16, 2021, however, the DCAG amended his complaint to name the NRA as a defendant in the claims previously asserted against the NRA Foundation.
-The two statutory claims are for alleged: (i) exceeding or abusing the authority conferred by law in violation of the District's Nonprofit Corporation Act, D.C.
-Code§ 29-412.20(a)(1)(B); and (ii) continuing to act contrary to nonprofit purposes in violation of the District's Nonprofit Corporation Act, D.C.
-Code§ 29-412.20(a)(1) (C).
-The complaint also asserts a common law claim for alleged violation of nonprofit purposes.

-The DCAG continues to seek a constructive trust over funds in the NRA's possession that the DCAG alleges belong to the NRA Foundation.
-The relief the DCAG seeks against the NRA Foundation includes: (i) modifying the NRA Foundation's governance policies to ensure independence from the NRA; (ii) appointing a court-supervised independent receiver to oversee the modification of the NRA Foundation's governance policies and monitor all the NRA Foundation's financial decisions and transactions; and (iii) requiring the NRA Foundation's Board of Trustees and officers to undergo charitable nonprofit corporate governance training.
+The DCAG seeks a constructive trust over any funds in the NRA's possession that the DCAG alleges were improperly paid to the NRA by the Foundation.
+In addition, the DCAG seeks to: (i) modify the Foundation's governance policies to ensure independence from the NRA; (ii) appoint a courtsupervised independent receiver to oversee the modification of the Foundation's governance policies and monitor all Foundation financial decisions and transactions; and (iii) require the Foundation's Board of Trustees and officers to undergo charitable nonprofit corporate governance training.